Samuelvphipps/weekend-jquery-salary-calculator/notes.md

 [ ] append submitted information to the dom

-    [ ]create global array for accepting input objects -JS and JQUERY ON CLICK APPEND TO GLOBAL ARRAY IN STATE MOD [ ]create global variable for total salary cost  -JS L
+    [ X]create global array for accepting input objects -JS and JQUERY ON CLICK APPEND TO GLOBAL ARRAY IN STATE MOD [ ]create global variable for total salary cost  -JS L
     [ ]input submitted information to table row -JQUERY APPEND IN RENDER